toadstylemaster/PostOfficeApp/README.md

 - **GET /api/BagWithLetters**: Returns a list of all BagWithLetters.
 - **GET /api/BagWithLetters/{id}**: Returns the BagWithLetters with the specified ID.
+- **GET /api/BagWithLetters/Bags/byShipments**: Returns a list of BagWithLetters by Shipment ID, shipmentId is provided in path.
 - **POST /api/BagWithLetters**: Creates a new BagWithLetters.
 - **DELETE /api/BagWithLetters/{id}**: Deletes the BagWithLetters with the specified ID.